Open Online Course: AI and Professions

 Course content and form

 The course is given as an online course, where the participants can read each module in their own pace.
-During the autumn 2021, there will be coordinated Q&A sessions with the teachers, to ask questions.
+During autumn 2021 and early spring 2022, there will be coordinated Q&A sessions with the teachers, to ask questions.

 The course offers the following modules: